Postdoctoral Affairs

 • Role in the meeting/conference/event

-• What was the process by which applicant was invited or the application to attend was accepted (i.e., peer review, auto-acceptance, etc.) For professional development events, enter “Registration”.
+• What was the process by which applicant was invited or the application to attend was accepted (i.e., peer review, auto-acceptance, etc.) For professional training events, enter “Registration”.

 • Nature and Quality of meeting/conference/event